noshbar/project-GRR/README.md

 #Bugs

 - [ ] This currently looks like the enchanted upchuck of Satan himself.
 The idea is to get something working, then make it themeable or something.
-- [X] If the update.php script runs while you're reading items the new-item count in your view won't update, so if you keep reading all the way up to the new items, the unread count will start going into the negatives
 - [ ] The error-checking is abysmal if it's even present
-- [X] Searching then selecting an article followed by clicking on a site from the site pane marks all items as read in the most horrific way possible.

 #How to use